Scandinavia: The Capitals to the Fjords14 days

 Transfer to Oslo by train.
 Upon arrival, a local guide will show you the highlights of Oslo.
 Recall Norway’s Viking tradition as you view the once-feared longships at the Viking Ship Museum; and learn about the experimental journey of anthropologist Thor Heyerdahl at the Kon-Tiki Museum.
 Don’t miss a walk through the Vigelandsparken sculpture park, featuring more than 200 sculptures by Noway’s famed artist.
 This evening, board a cruise ship to sail through the night to Denmark, with an included dinner served on board.

 Copenhagen2 nights - hotel info

 Discover the Danish capital from the Little Mermaid to the Royal Guard

 After docking in Copenhagen, a local guide introduces you to the landmarks of this bustling maritime city.
 Recall the fairy tales of Hans Christian Andersen at the harborside Little Mermaid statue.
 Pass Christiansborg Palace (seat of the Danish Parliament), Rosenborg Castle and the Royal Theatre (home of the famous Royal Danish Ballet).
 Look for the brightly costumed Royal Guards in front of Amalienborg Palace.
 And in the Nyhavn district, view the beautifully preserved wharfside stores and homes.
-This afternoon, opt for an excursion to Denmark’s first capital at Roskilde and the cobblestone streets of Dragør.
-Tonight, enjoy a dinner with your fellow travelers.
+This afternoon is free to make your own discoveries in Copenhagen.
+Later, enjoy an included dinner with your group tonight.

 Eat, drink, browse, wander, get lost and get found in Copenhagen

-Optional Excursion - Hamlet’s Castle & Louisiana Museum of Modern Art
+Optional Excursion - Roskilde, Hamlet’s Castle & Louisiana Museum of Modern Art

 Spend the day exploring Copenhagen at your own pace.
-You might choose to visit the Liberty Museum, devoted to the World War II Danish resistance movement, or stroll along the Strøget, Copenhagen’s inviting pedestrian area.
-Or, join an optional excursion to Roskilde, which was Denmark’s first capital, as well as Hamlet’s Castle and the Louisiana Museum of Modern Art.
+You might choose to visit one of the city’s many museums or stroll along the Strøget, Copenhagen’s inviting pedestrian area.
+Or, consider joining a full day optional excursion to Roskilde, which was Denmark’s first capital, as well as Hamlet’s Castle and the famed Louisiana Museum of Modern Art.

-Hamlet’s Castle & Louisiana Museum of Modern Art $155* pp
+Roskilde, Hamlet’s Castle & Louisiana Museum of Modern Art $209* pp

 Stockholm2 nights - hotel info